mattdp/mnemonic/README.md

 START USING DAY TO DAY

-[] figure out linkedin importing
-  [need internet] reader for the import - print line by line, get same number of lines [test] how make update vs new choice?
-    if email address same
-    else if linkedin profile url same, ideally domainatrixed to standardize else if the firstname lastname are unique in the db, is this same lowercase without spaces else if the full name is unique in the db, is this same lowercase without spaces [] figure out how generally merging two identities [] have something write only the changes wanted to a hash beware of "None" in the export file, don't import a lot of those [test] have something update the Person with the hash output want to make sure to keep stuff already in db, rather than overwrite it [] autoadd a linkedin connected tag
-  [] test on a small fraction of the data set
-  [] run on whole thing
-  need internet
-    [] can do this after rest done: double check exporter - does it really not give any info on profile name?

 ----

 consider adding the 1-3 goals/day to this app, would strongly drive usage i think